 Rome is the top European destination for Easter week, or Settimana Santa, which starts on Palm Sunday with a special mass said by the Pope in Saint Peter’s Square, Vatican City.
 On Good Friday there is a Papal Mass at the Vatican in Saint Peter’s Basilica; in the evening the ritual of the Stations of the Cross, or Via Crucis, is enacted near Rome’s Colosseum.
 Further religious celebrations unfold throughout the week.

-The Oslo Medieval Festival takes place from May and takes you back in time to the period when Oslo became Norway’s capital.
+The Oslo Medieval Festival usually takes place in May and takes you back in time to the period when Oslo became Norway’s capital.
 The festival has a genuine medieval atmosphere and a large market with visiting European artisans and makers.
 Think wandering jugglers, jesters, musicians and beggars; historical plays; longbow shooting and concerts with medieval songs and instruments.

 Keukenhof Park has over 7 million flower bulbs planted annually!
 Known as ‘the garden of Europe’, the world-famous Keukenhof Gardens attract thousands of visitors from all over the world each year.
 Travellers come from far and wide to see the flowery spectacles.
 In 2023, visit between 23 March and 14 May.

 The annual Hamburg DOM is one of Germany’s most sought-after annual events.
 This year it takes place in spring between 24 March – 23 April.
 It’s the biggest public festival in Northern Germany and takes place three times a year.
 This family-friendly affair has something for everyone – vintage carousels, high-tech roller coasters, special events, fireworks, food trucks for days.
 Everything you want for a rollicking good time, and more!